Wondering what the essentials of KYC are? Here’s an exhaustive guide to Know Your Customers that you shouldn’t miss.

 - Making investments in fixed or recurring deposits.

-- Purchasing life insurance, as per IRDAI (Insurance Regulatory and Development Authority India).
+- As per IRDAI (Insurance Regulatory and Development Authority India), purchasing life insurance.

 - For periodic renewal of KYC, as directed by RBI.

-- When there’s a change in the UBOs (Ultimate Beneficial Owners) of a company.
+- When there’s a change in a company’s UBOs (Ultimate Beneficial Owners).

 - When company policy requires customers full disclosure.